simopt-admin/simopt/simopt/docs/mm1queue.rst

 Metamodeling of M/M/1 call center
 =======================

-This example is adapted from Cheng, R and Kleijnen,J.(1999).
-Improved Design of Queueing Simulation Experience with Highly Heteroscedastic Responses.
-Operations Research, v.
-47, n.
-5, pp. 762-777.

 Let :math:`\bar{f} (x_i)` be the average waiting time in a M/M/1 queue as determined through the simulation of :math:`t_i` arrivals when the utilization rate is :math:`x_i(x_i = \lambda / \mu)`, where :math:`\lambda` and :math:`\mu` are the arrival and service rates, respectively).
 Furthermore, let :math:`x` be the vector :math:`(x_1, x_2,...x_n)` of utilization rates at which the average waiting time is estimated.
 Lastly, let